-Stir together all of these ingredients in a bowl, cover with plastic wrap, and let stand at room temperature overnight.
+- Stir together all of these ingredients in a bowl, cover with plastic wrap, and let stand at room temperature overnight.
 The fruit will absorb most of the orange juice, softening it and making it extra juicy and flavorful.

-Melt the butter in a saucepan, then add the milk and heat until it's warm, about 115 F on a thermometer.
+- Melt the butter in a saucepan, then add the milk and heat until it's warm, about 115 F on a thermometer.

+3. Add the salt and yeast to the flour on opposite sides of the bowl, then mix each one in with your finger.
 Mix the sugar into the flour mixture, then add the vanilla and eggs.